University Medical Center Freiburg: History

 The Faculty of Medicine was founded together with the University of Freiburg in 1457.
 In 1751, the medical faculty began charity medical activities and the first general clinic (Allgemeines Kranken-Spital) was established.
 In the 19th century a medical center was built, followed by an entire campus with different specialized departments.
 In 1887 the psychiatric clinic was constructed.
 In 1926 the architect Adolf Lorenz began building a modern hospital complex at the present hospital location.
 During the bombing raid of 1944, almost all medical center facilities were destroyed.
 In 1952 the reconstruction of the medical center in accordance with the original plans began.
 Since then, the medical center has continuously expanded and added many institutes and satellite clinics.

 Patient care

-Today, the hospital boasts 1,600 beds and treats 65,000 in-patients each year.
-Around 380,000 out-patients are seen annually.
-The University Medical Center employs approximately 10,000 people, including over 1,200 doctors and around 2,800 nurses.
+Today, the hospital has 2,189 beds and treats 90,000 in-patients each year.
+Around 900,000 out-patients are seen annually.
+The University Medical Center employs approximately 15,000 people, including over 1,800 doctors and around 4,300 nurses.

 As a tertiary care center and major European hospital, virtually all specialties and subspecialties are represented at the University Medical Center Freiburg.
-There are numerous large centers which bundle resources and expertise in order to provide optimal treatment, among them the aforementioned Cardiovascular Diseases Center Freiburg–Bad Krozingen, the Center for Chronic Immunodeficiency, the Tumorzentrum Ludwig Heilmeyer - Comprehensive Cancer Center Freiburg, as well as the Liver Center Freiburg, the International Pancreas Carcinoma Center, the Neurocenter, the Center for Geriatrics and Gerontology, or the Epilepsy Center.
+There are numerous large centers which bundle resources and expertise in order to provide optimal treatment, among them the aforementioned Cardiovascular Diseases Center Freiburg–Bad Krozingen, the Center for Chronic Immunodeficiency, the Comprehensive Cancer Center Freiburg, as well as the Liver Center Freiburg, the International Pancreas Carcinoma Center, the Neurocenter, the Center for Geriatrics and Gerontology, or the Epilepsy Center.

 Aside from the clinics and institutes, the Medical Center also houses extensive research facilities, many lecture halls, and even an own power station.